EOSIO/eosio.cdt/docs/06_how-to-guides/01_compile/01_compile-a-contract-via-cli.md

 Follow these steps to compile your contract
 ---

-1. Navigate to the hello folder in examples (./examples/hello)
-2. You should then see the ./src/hello.cpp file
+1. Navigate to the hello folder in examples (./examples/hello), you should then see the ./src/hello.cpp file
-3. Now run following commands:
+2. Now run following commands:
 ```sh
 $ mkdir build
 $ cd build
 $ eosio-cpp -abigen ../src/hello.cpp -o hello.wasm -I ../include/
 ```

-This will generate two files:
+3. This will generate two files:
-- The compiled binary wasm (hello.wasm)
+- The compiled binary wasm, hello.wasm
-- The generated ABI file (hello.abi)
+- The generated ABI file, hello.abi